sahil2050/Association-Rule-Mining/readme.md

 License
 -------

-The `python-fp-growth` package is made available under the terms of the MIT License.
+The `Association-Rule-Mining` package is made available under the terms of the MIT License.

 Copyright © 2017 [Sahil Aggarwal][me]